 I really want you to brainstorm your own list to this question before reading mine, and feel free to add ideas in the comments.

 List all the things that you are used to having access to in your home, the supplies you don’t like to run out of:

 - the ability to wash laundry, flush toilets, do dishes

 - heat or cooling ability

 Are You Doing it Already?

 My hope is that a frugal, real food crowd already has food storage and knows how to use it.
 If you take nothing from this post, please accept encouragement that you are prepared for many emergencies simply by the way you shop and live.

 More Real Food Tips

-If you’re not sure how fresh, local foods, “real food” can ever be part of a “bug out bag” for long-term storage, I explored the issue back in May.
-You might read the whole preparedness series which is wrapped up in the Real Food Preparedness Resource Extravaganza.
+If you’re not sure how fresh, local foods, “real food” can ever be part of a “bug out bag” for long-term storage, you might read the whole preparedness series which is wrapped up in the Real Food Preparedness Resource Extravaganza.
 Highlights include:

 Disclosure: This post contains affiliate links.
 See my full disclosure statement here.